-The DLPT5 is designed to assess the global language proficiency in reading and listening of native speakers of English who have learned a foreign language as a second language and speakers of other languages with very strong English skills.
+The DLPT5 is designed to assess the general language proficiency in reading and listening of native speakers of English who have learned a foreign language as a second language.
 The DLPT5 tests measure proficiency as defined by the Interagency Language Roundtable (ILR) Skill Level Descriptions, levels 0+ - 4 (see Appendix A).
 All DLPT5s will be delivered on the computer.

 DLPT5s in many languages include both a Lower-Range Test and an Upper-Range Test.
 The Lower-Range Test measures ILR proficiency levels 0+ - 3, while the Upper-Range Test measures ILR proficiency levels 3 - 4.
-The Albanian test is lower-range only.
+Examinees will normally take the Lower-Range DLPT5; those who receive a score of 3 on this test may be eligible to take the Upper-Range Test, depending on the policy of their institution.
 The DLPT5 will be used to make operational readiness, incentive pay, and training decisions for civilian and military language analysts in the United States government.